Inside Our Research Mentorship Program

 We know that when trying to find jobs, academics and researchers are often judged on their history of publications and presentations; yet, graduate students’ ability to achieve these things is largely based on who gives them opportunities to access existing projects, funding, and/or data.
 We recognize that systemic racism, prejudice, and microaggressions all impact who gets those opportunities.
 For these reasons, we introduced the research Mentorship Program specifically aimed at helping provide Black students with opportunities to build up their resumes with research publications.

-This Mentorship Program will not only provide students with access to a large dataset to analyze (datasets may change depending on the year), but also will support and mentor the students as they navigate the research and peer-review publication process.
+This Mentorship Program will support and mentor the students as they navigate the research and peer-review publication process.
 By the end of this Mentorship Program, the aim is for students to have an accepted/in-press or under review peer-reviewed publication (sole or first author) which they can add to their CV.

 About the Process